Plagiarism & Copyright in App Development

 How Plagiarism Checkers Work

-1. Upload your document or paste text → 2.
-The tool breaks text into phrases → 3.
-It searches the internet and its database → 4.
-A similarity report shows matched passages and their sources → 5.
+1. Upload document → 2.
+Tool breaks text into phrases → 3.
+Searches the internet and database → 4.
+Generates a similarity report → 5.
 You review and fix flagged sections.

 Copyright Protection Rules